0xSteady/minionsparser.py/README.md

 # Updates

-- 06-30-2023 - Added Support for IPv4 and IPv6 and removed borked sort function
+- 06-30-2023 - Added Support for IPv4 and IPv6 and fixed broken sort function
 - 06-29-2023 - Added rudamentary support for v6 feed
 - 06-29-2023 - Initial Commit

+# Supported OS

+- Currently supported on *nix based systems (linux, mac, bsd and sysV variant Unix systems)

+# To Do

+- Add Support for Windows Systems

 # Requirements